IronCoreLabs/cats-scalatest/README.md

 ## Values Helpers

-A very common test idiom is to want to assert the Xor is a Left or a Right and then extract the value.
-For this we supply `XorValues`.
-This can be mixed into your test or imported as an object just like the matchers above, but instead of providing Matchers it instead adds `value` and `leftValue` as syntax to the `Xor` type.
+A very common test idiom is to want to assert the Either is a Left or a Right and then extract the value.
+For this we supply `EitherValues`.
+This can be mixed into your test or imported as an object just like the matchers above, but instead of providing Matchers it instead adds `value` and `leftValue` as syntax to the `Either` type.

 ```
-val x = Xor.Right("hello")
+val x = Right("hello")
 //Passes!
 x.value shouldBe "hello"